YaakovHatam/4578-7/hw/20/readme.md

 - make factory to build new object, the factory will have `stock` and `etf`
 - make `observer` pattern to register stocks to update interval

+## Bonus
+- mapper that receives objet from api and mapping it to stock object

 ![Mockup of the exercise](stocks.png)